At the UK border

 With a step-by-step introduction of the Border Target Operating Model (TOM), the United Kingdom (UK) is further tightening customs requirements for imports.
 Always make sure you are prepared in time.
 This will prevent you from stalling at the UK border or even as early as the Dutch port.
 This is the state of affairs:

-For exporters of veterinary and phytosanitary cargoes
+For the export of veterinary and phytosanitary cargo

 Effective since 31 January 2024